Biography

 Publications and Exhibitions

-The New York Times, The Washington Post, Bloomberg News, The Wall Street Journal, PBS NewsHour, USA Today, Al Jazeera English, NPR, VICE, DCist/WAMU, Stern, The San Diego Union-Tribune, Al Jazeera America, Reuters, Financial Times Magazine, Politico, FRONTLINE, Christian Science Monitor, Washington Times, Roads & Kingdoms, Religion News Service, PRI's the World, Global Post, Open Society Foundation, Equal Times, The Telegraph, AJ+, Balkan Investigative Reporting Network, Georgetown Institute for Women, Peace and Security, Women's Media Center.
+The New York Times, The Washington Post, Bloomberg News, The Wall Street Journal, PBS NewsHour, USA Today, Al Jazeera English, NPR, VICE, DCist/WAMU, Stern, Education Week, The Hechinger Report, The San Diego Union-Tribune, Al Jazeera America, Reuters, Financial Times Magazine, Politico, FRONTLINE, Christian Science Monitor, Washington Times, Roads & Kingdoms, Religion News Service, PRI's the World, Global Post, Open Society Foundation, Equal Times, The Telegraph, AJ+, Balkan Investigative Reporting Network, Georgetown Institute for Women, Peace and Security, Women's Media Center.

-7th and 8th editions of the Eyes on Main Street international photography festival in Wilson, NC.
+8th edition of the Eyes on Main Street international photography festival in Wilson, NC (2022-2023)

 Country Work Experience

-Albania, Afghanistan, Bosnia, Greece, Haiti, Indonesia, Kosovo, Morocco, Myanmar, Nepal, North Macedonia, Pakistan, Senegal, Serbia, Somalia, Thailand, United States, Vietnam.
+Afghanistan, Albania, Bosnia and Herzegovina, Greece, Haiti, Indonesia, Kosovo, Morocco, Myanmar, Nepal, North Macedonia, Pakistan, Senegal, Serbia, Somalia, Thailand, United States, Vietnam.

 Affiliations

-Member of Women Photograph, Diversify Photo, Women Photojournalists of Washington, National Press Photographers Association, and Frontline Freelance Register.
+Member of Women Photograph, Diversify Photo, The Asian American Journalists Association, Women Photojournalists of Washington, National Press Photographers Association.

 Instagram Feed